c-susan/flask_4_databases_mysql_vm/README.md

   + database tables
   + entity relationship diagram (ERD) of the database
   + a screenshot of the tables side-by-side on the Flask app
-  + screenshot of the database tables on different pages on Flask
+  + screenshots of the database tables on different pages on Flask
 + A **README.md** containing an overview of the repo and assignment.

 # Documentation